Theoretical Physics

 Coordinator Prof.ssa Patrizia VITALE

-They are part of the specific initiatives of the theory division of INFN; the Section collaborates on experiments and projects of the Institution for the theoretical aspects.
-Its members are involved in national and European projects, including several COST Actions and one ERC project.
-The research topics cover the following areas, listed in alphabetical order.
+The research activities of the Section cover several areas of fundamental physics.
+They are part of the specific initiatives of Group IV of the Italian National Institute for Nuclear Physics (INFN).
+The Section contributes to experiments and projects of the Institute, particularly on the theoretical side.
+Its members are involved in national and European projects, including several COST Actions and an ERC project.
+The research topics include the following areas, listed in alphabetical order:

 -